-6. Interchange Transaction and Market Flow Reallocation During TLR Levels 3a and 5a Introduction
+6. Interchange Transaction Reallocation During TLR Levels 3a and 5a

-This section provides the details for implementing TLR Levels 3a and 5a, both of which provide a means for Reallocation of Transmission Service.
+This requirement provides the details for implementing TLR Levels 3a and 5a, both of which provide a means for reallocation of Transmission Service.

-TLR Level 3a accomplishes Reallocation by curtailing Non-firm Market Flows and Interchange Transactions using Non-firm Point-to-Point Transmission Service to allow higher priority Market Flows and Interchange Transactions using higher priority Non-firm or Firm Point-to-Point Transmission Service to start.
+TLR Level 3a accomplishes Reallocation by curtailing Interchange Transactions using Non-firm Point-to-Point Transmission Service to allow Interchange Transactions using higher priority Non-firm or Firm Point-to-Point Transmission Service to start.
 (See Requirement 2.3, "TLR Level 3a.")
-When a TLR Level 3a is in effect, Reliability Coordinators shall reallocate Market Flows and Interchange Transactions according to the Market Flows' and Transactions' Transmission Service Priorities.
-Reallocation also includes the orderly reloading of Market Flows and Transactions by priority when conditions permit curtailed Market Flows and Transactions to be reinstated.
+When a TLR Level 3a is in effect, Reliability Coordinators shall reallocate interchange transactions according to the Transactions' transmission service priorities.
+Reallocation also includes the orderly reloading of Transactions by priority when conditions permit curtailed Transactions to be reinstated.

-TLR Level 5a accomplishes Reallocation by curtailing Firm Market Flows and Interchange Transactions using Firm Point-to-Point Transmission Service on a pro-rata basis to allow new Interchange Transactions using Firm Point-to-Point Transmission Service or additional Firm Market Flow to begin, also on a pro-rata basis.
+TLR Level 5a accomplishes Reallocation by curtailing Interchange Transactions using Firm Point-to-Point Transmission Service on a pro-rata basis to allow new Interchange Transactions using Firm Point-to-Point Transmission Service to begin, also on a pro-rata basis.
 (See Requirement 2.6, "TLR Level 5a.")